First Mass in the Philippines: Masao

 Some Filipino historians have long contested the idea that Limasawa was the site of the first Catholic mass in the country.
 Historian Sonia Zaide identified Masao (also Mazaua) in Butuan as the location of the first Christian mass.
 The basis of Zaide's claim is the diary of Antonio Pigafetta, chronicler of Magellan's voyage.
 In 1995, Agusan del Norte's 1st congressional district Representative Ching Plaza filed a bill in Congress contesting the Limasawa hypothesis and asserting that the "site of the first mass" was in Butuan.
 The Congress of the Philippines referred the matter to the National Historical Institute for it to study the issue and recommend a historical finding.
 NHI chairman Dr. Samuel K. Tan reaffirmed Limasawa as the site of the first mass.

 It was until at least the 19th century that the prevailing belief among historians was that the first mass was held in Butuan.

 Confusion on meeting the king of Butuan

-According to (Bernad 2002), the confusion originated on the misinterpretation of some of the 17th century historians such as Colin and Combes, often yielding incorrect representation of Magellan's voyage, which ultimately led to the misconception of the first mass being held at Butuan, rather than Limasawa.
+According to (Bernad 2002), the confusion originated from 17th century historians such as Colin and Combes, often yielding incorrect representation of Magellan's voyage, which ultimately led to the misconception of the first mass being held at Butuan, rather than Limasawa.
 The writings of the previous historians failed to depict the correct route of Magellan's ships toward the Philippines.
 Some write-ups accounted for the entrance of the ships from the southern part of the country whereas the account of Antonio Pigafetta revealed the entrance from the eastern part of the country, from the direction of the Pacific region.